 The facts and circumstances of each case determine what damages are available.
 Schedule your free consultation with elite Miami supermarket injury attorney Boris Lavent to learn more about what your personal injury case is worth.

-How Long Do I Have to File a Lawsuit After My Supermarket Injury?
+How Long Do I Have to File a Lawsuit After My Supermarket Injury in Miami, FL?

 After your supermarket injury, you will have four (4) years from the date of injury to file a lawsuit under Florida’s statute of limitations.
 Wrongful death lawsuits must be filed within two (2) years of the fatality.